You are currently viewing Sole Work: Guelph Boot And Shoe Manufacturers: Part 1

 The craft was portable.
 This allowed them to relocate if times were hard.
-Some shoemakers even travelled from door-to-door seeking customers.
+Some shoemakers even travelled from door to door seeking customers.
 They would measure feet before returning home to make the shoe or boot.
 Many, however, stayed put.
 They might not even have a sign indicating what they did.
 However, everyone in town would have known where to find a shoe or bootmaker.

 Shoe and Boot Making in Guelph

 This number of independent boot and shoemakers was to shrink as technology reduced the need for their skills.
-In 1870, the Street’s Indian and Colonial Mercantile Directory listed 3 major boot and shoe makers.
+In 1870, the Street’s Indian and Colonial Mercantile Directory listed 3 major boot and shoemakers.
 These were:

 1. John Cridiford